June 1, 2026

 Opened in January, Pescada is a modern kosher Italian dairy restaurant located on the former site of The Edge on County Line Road.
 A standout kosher Italian-dairy destination elevating Jackson's dining scene.

-Targeting for a late April opening, located in the former Albarino Tapas & Wine Bar space, Numa has been fully renovated creating a 4,700 square foot venue into a 120 seat restaurant with a contemporary take on Mediterranean dining, blending coastal flavors, woodfired cooking, and stylish design.
+Targeting for a May opening, located in the former Albarino Tapas & Wine Bar space, Numa has been fully renovated creating a 4,700 square foot venue into a 120 seat restaurant with a contemporary take on Mediterranean dining, blending coastal flavors, woodfired cooking, and stylish design.

 For an update, visit Numa Modern Mediterranean Kitchen & Bar